 If you think you may have a claim arising out of medical negligence / medical malpractice / clinical negligence, you should immediately contact Berwick Solicitors – Medical Negligence Solicitors, for legal advice.
 Failure to contact us immediately could result in you being prohibited from taking a medical negligence case.
 We will review the details of your treatment with you and provide you with legal advice.

 Why do I have to get an expert medical report?

 The High Court has made it very clear that before issuing proceedings for medical negligence / medical malpractice / clinical negligence, a report must first be obtained from an independent medical expert.
 This report will state if there is a probable case.
 While this is an expense at the very beginning of the case, it does have the advantage of confirming whether you have a good case or not.
 It is better to find out that you do not have a case at an early stage than to find out at a much later stage.
 We will provide you with further legal advice on this issue.

 Why are Medical Negligence / Medical Malpractice / Clinical Negligence cases treated differently to other personal injury claims in Ireland?

 1. Medical negligence cases are usually more complex.
-In car accident claims where the driver of one motor vehicle is claiming compensation for personal injuries from the driver of another motor vehicle, the first question that the court has to determine is which party is liable.
+In car accident claims where the driver of one motor vehicle is claiming for personal injuries from the driver of another motor vehicle, the first question that the court has to determine is which party is liable.
 In such a case liability would be determined by reference to witnesses to the accident, Garda reports, photographs of the damage to the vehicles involved, and sketches of the scene of the accident.